 Senior Citizen Waivers for Individuals age 62 or Older: Application, Student Activity and College Service Fees are waived.
-In addition, a waiver of tuition is granted on a space available basis when the registration occurs during or after the special registration session, held at the end of the regular registration period.
+In addition, a waiver of tuition is granted on a space available basis during the fall and spring semesters only when the registration occurs during or after the special registration session, held at the end of the regular registration period.
 Senior Citizens are responsible for paying all Lab and Studio fees at the time of registration.
 No Senior Citizen Waiver for tuition will be granted prior to the special session.
 Senior Citizen Waivers are not granted for classes offered through the Workforce Development and Continuing Education Division or for special fees.
 Waivers are requested at the Bursar's Office.